Kiev (brand): Kiev F SLRs

 The Kiev F line, available since around 1980, constituted some of the most westernized 35mm SLRs available in the days of the Soviet Union.
 To satisfy the large internal demand, there was no discernible export at the time they would have found a ready market in the West.
 Instead, the Zenit with an external selenium meter was sold in large numbers.
 It was Soviet policy to export domestic surplus rather than the more desirable items of their manufacture.

 Kiev 17

 Kiev 17 was the first in the F line of Kiev SLRs.
 It was a fully manual camera.
 It did not even have a light meter.
 It is said to be a really unreliable camera.

 Kiev 18

 A rare prototype camera.
 There's very little known about it.

 Kiev 19

 A much better rated successor to Kiev 17.
 It offers stop-down TTL metering with helper LEDs in the viewfinder.
-It lacks the top shutter speed of 1/1000s, thus maxing out at 1/500s.
+It has a top shutter speed of 1/500s.

 Kiev 20

 This camera model adds the aperture coupling and the self-timer to Kiev 19 design.
-It also readds the 1/1000s top shutter speed.
+It also reads the 1/1000s top shutter speed.